It is done.

 Here is a Link to Part 5 of the report.

-Tags: Academics Allegations Assistant Coach Big 12 Brandon Weeden Conference Cowboys Drugs FanSided Featured Football Glenn Spencer Joe DeForest Les Miles Mike Gundy Mike Yurcich Money NCAA Football Oklahoma State Orange Nation OSU Pokes Popular Scandal Sex Stillwater
+Tags: Academics Allegations Assistant Coach Big 12 Brandon Weeden Conference Cowboys Drugs FanSided Football Glenn Spencer Joe DeForest Les Miles Mike Gundy Mike Yurcich Money NCAA Football Oklahoma State Orange Nation OSU Pokes Scandal Sex Stillwater